skostrze/program-ab-master/README.md

-# Program AB: Hendy's fork
+# Program AB: Sprint's fork

 Fork of [Program AB](http://alicebot.blogspot.co.id/2013/01/program-ab-aiml-20-reference.html), the reference implementation of the AIML 2.0 draft specification.
 AIML is a widely adopted standard for creating chat bots and mobile virtual assistants like ALICE, Mitsuku, English Tutor, The Professor, S.U.P.E.R. and many more.

+Added support of polish langage, using dictionary from morfologik stemming.
+Supports enable or disable Polish diacritical marks in AIML file.

 ## Usage - Use Soluvas's Repository